edgchen1/onnx/docs/IR.md

 For example, a graph that performs matrix cross-product may be defined as taking two inputs of shape [K,M] and [M,N], and producing an output of shape [K,N].

-The emptry string "", when used as a dimension name, denotes a single dimension of any cardinality.
+The empty string "", when used as a dimension name, denotes a single dimension of any cardinality.
 The string "*", when used as a dimension name, denotes zero or more dimensions of unknown cardinality.

 Shapes MAY be defined using a combination of integers and variables.

 ### Attribute Types

-The type system used for attributes is a superset of that used for of inputs and outputs.
+The type system used for attributes is a superset of that used for inputs and outputs.
 In addition to tensors, attribute values may be scalar numerical values, strings, and graphs.
 Sequences are available for attributes in both ONNX and ONNX-ML.
 Maps are not available for attributes in either variant.

 ## Other Specification Documents